 Who Qualifies as a Veteran?

-According to Veterans Affairs, a veteran is anyone who “served in the active military, naval, or air service and who was discharged or released under conditions other than dishonorable,” National Guard members and Reservists may also qualify if “they were called to active duty (other than for training only) by a Federal order and completed the full period for which they were called or ordered to active duty.”
+, a veteran is anyone who “served in the active military, naval, or air service and who was discharged or released under conditions other than dishonorable,” National Guard members and Reservists may also qualify if “they were called to active duty (other than for training only) by a Federal order and completed the full period for which they were called or ordered to active duty.”

 Others Eligible for Veterans Benefits